wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 The paper then proposes a practical page table design using Cuckoo hash tables that supports multiple page sizes and per-process tables.
 The page table consists of three individual Cuckoo hash tables, each for a size class.
 Per-process page table support is achieved by assigning an instance of the table to each process.
+Note that the paper allows "punching holes" in the address space when multiple page sizes are used, i.e., small pages can be mapped within a large page's virtual address.
+In this case, the access semantics of the virtual address is that the smallest mapping unit is used.
+For example, if a 4KB "hole" is mapped to a 4KB physical frame within a 1GB huge page, then when addresses within the 4KB range is accessed, address translation will use the 4KB mapping, not 1GB huge page mapping.